aws-samples/custom-web-experience-with-amazon-q-business/README.md

 3. The UI application exchanges the token from Cognito with an IAM Identity Center token with the scope for Amazon Q

 4. The UI applications assumes an IAM role and retrieve an AWS Session from Secure Token Service (STS), augmented with the IAM Identity Center token to interact with Amazon Q
-    * Detial flow of token exchange between IAM Identity Center and Idp is explained in below blog posts
+    * Detail flow of token exchange between IAM Identity Center and Idp is explained in below blog posts

     🔗 [Blog 1](https://aws.amazon.com/blogs/storage/how-to-develop-a-user-facing-data-application-with-iam-identity-center-and-s3-access-grants/)